Courses Bachelor Display 2025-2026

 Description

-Managerial economics applies microeconomic principles to managerial issues.
+Managerial economics applies microeconomic principles to managerial decision making.
 Executives, consultants, investment bankers, and many other practitioners make daily economic decisions that explicitly or implicitly follow economic laws.
-Understanding these laws is important for making good decisions concerning diverse managerial problems: negotiating effectively; understanding what competitors might do; making strategic decisions in oligopolistic markets; devising an effective internal promotion and incentive scheme; understanding the effects of uncertainty on decisions of consumers and firms; making inter-temporal strategic decisions; understanding psychological biases and behavioral aspects of consumers' and firms' decisions and many more.
+Understanding these laws is important for making good decisions in diverse managerial settings: negotiating effectively; understanding and anticipating what competitors do; devising an effective internal promotion and incentive scheme; understanding the effects of uncertainty on decisions of consumers and firms; making inter-temporal strategic decisions; understanding psychological biases and behavioral aspects of consumers' and firms' decisions and many more.
 This course provides the analytical skills and game-theoretic models to analyze such managerial problems as well as insights on how to make strategic decisions in the uncertain world of management.

 Literature